Mayukhdeb/moa-classification-with-model-blending/README.md

 The rest of the things that helped in training are:
 * `ReduceLROnPlateau` reduced the learning rate  by a factor of 0.1 whenever the loss plateaued.
-* Weight decay helped in regularization by adding the squared sum of weights multiplied by a `decay_factor` to the loss function.
+* **Weight decay** helped in regularization by adding the squared sum of weights multiplied by a `decay_factor` to the loss function.

     * Hence the new loss looked like:
     ```python
     regularized_loss = log_loss + decay_factor*(sum_of_squared_weights)
     ```

     **Note**: Both the models were trained on the same exact set of folds.
+* **K fold cross validation** was used to train a total of 20 models, each of which were saved for inference/blending later on.

+### Blending

+Blending here means finding the weighted average of `n` predictions from `n` models where the weights are optimized in order to minimize the loss on the holdout set.
+This was done in the following steps:

+1. Loading all the trained models and generating their predictions on the holdout features.
+2. Build a class `blend()` that stores all of the predictions on the holdout set.
+It should also contain a `predict()` function that generates a weighted average of the stored predictions with the weights as the argument.

+    ```python
+    class blend():
+        def __init__(self, preds):
+            self.preds = preds

+        def predict(self, weights):
+            """
+            calculate weighted average here
+            """
+        return weighted_average
+    ```
+3. Initialize an optuna study that minimizes the log loss of the predictions by varying the weights.
+Optionally, one could also threshold the weights such that any weight that is less than `0.1` becomes `0` to ignore the "weak" models.

+4. Use the same optimized weights and generate the final submissions.